OSSSC-edu/supply-chain.github.io/package-managers.md

 Without a package manager, the bank would need to manually download the package, install it, and then repeat the process for every server.
 With a package manager, the bank can simply run a single command to install the package on all of its servers.

+As part of the development lifecycle, source code is continuously being built into binary artifacts using [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI).
+This may interact with a binary repository manager much like a developer would by getting artifacts from the repositories and pushing builds there.
+Tight integration with remote repositories package managers enables the storage of important metadata such as:

+- Which user triggered the build (whether manually or by committing to revision control)
+- Which modules were built
+- Which sources were used (commit id, revision, branch)
+- Dependencies used
+- Environment variables
+- Packages installed

-On the other hand, there is a lot of interest from companies in learning about the “health” of open-source components.[^2] This implies learning about the components of their direct and transitive dependencies.
+There is a lot of interest from companies in learning about the “health” of open-source components.[^2] This implies learning about the components of their direct and transitive dependencies.
 Companies know that the health of a single component depends on the health of the ecosystem in which it is produced and used.
 From the point of view of people producing software, they want to track everything around them.